philomena-dev/philomena-docker/README.md

 ## Support

 We're happy to answer any of your questions and help you get your deployment up and running.
-If you need help setting up production Philomena, or migrating it to our "recommended deployment", feel free to ask in [the discussions section](https://github.com/philomena-dev/philomena-docker/discussions).
+If you need help setting up production Philomena, or migrating it to our "kubernetes deployment", feel free to ask in [the discussions section](https://github.com/philomena-dev/philomena-docker/discussions).

 If you'd like to report an issue with the configuration files provided in this repository, or suggest any improvements, feel free to [create an issue](https://github.com/philomena-dev/philomena-docker/issues).